spacewalk01/yolov5-fire-detection/README.md

 # Yolov5 for Fire Detection
 The fire detection task aims to identify fire in a video and put a bounding box around it.
-This repo includes a tutorial on how to build a fire detection model using yolov5.
+This repo includes a demo on how to build a fire detection model using yolov5.
 I borrowed and modified [YOLOv5-Custom-Training.ipynb](https://github.com/ultralytics/yolov5) script for training Yolov5 model on fire dataset.

 <p align="center">
   <img src="results/result.gif" />